Licensing Guides

 Arizona contractors need to pass two exams to become licensed.

-According to the AZ ROC, “The Qualifying Party must pass the required examinations by at least 70% and submit the exam results.
+According to the AZ ROC, “The Qualifying Party must pass the required examinations by at least 70% and submit the exam results, according to the Arizona Registrar of Contractors (ROC) Applying for a License page.
 The Qualifying Party must complete the AZ Statutes and Rules Training Course and Exam (SRE).
 The Qualifying Party must also complete a specific trade exam, unless eligible for a waiver.”

 Who Issues Roofing Licenses in Arizona?